 I asked if Valentine's Day was why the hotels were full or some holiday.
 It was just a coincidence.
 Most of those around the pool were Sengelese.
 Later after dark we were entertained by a group of drummers beside the pool and outdoor dining area.
 They leant an authentic African background when I Facetimed Janina.
 She could share scenes of her snow-filled yard to contrast with the drumming.

 Unlike elsewhere in Africa, I haven't spotted a student in a uniform.
 At least none are barefoot, as was so common in Madagascar, not only among children, but also adults.
 That has been a rarity here, just an occssional feral youth.
-One such kid hanging around a store with a refrigerator was thrilled when someone handed him his half-drunk bottle of soda.
+One such kid hanging around a store with a refrigerator was thrilled when someone passing through in a car who had stopped for a cold crank handed him his half-drunk bottle of soda.
 He didn't immediately gulp it down, but made it last with small sips.
 It must not be so uncommon of an occurrence, as he didn't seem particularly surprised.

 It was a relatively painless re-entry to Senegal.

 The same office that stamped me in to Mali, stamped me out, but I had to go a ways into Kidara on the other side of the border to be stamped back into Senegal by a different office than had processed me when I left.
 I asked at three or four offices before I found the right one.
 There was a bus load of passengers including one older Polish guy being processed.
 He told me which door to go through.
 A young man behind a desk had a pile of passports, but he kept me waiting less than a minute and quickly stamped my passport and sent me on my way.
 No bullshit on either side of the border unlike the Ivory Coast embassy in Bamako.

 Among the trucks backed up at the border was a mournful donkey tethered to a cart missing a wheel.